 Once application forms are submitted they will be checked to ensure applicants meet the statutory eligibility criteria.

-Further information on eligibility criteria.
+Further information on Eligibility criteria.

-Further information on the Shortlisting methods used..
+Further information on Shortlisting methods that may be used.

 Further information on the Final Assessment.